dyazincahya/awesome-nativescript/README.md

 - [Couchbase](https://github.com/triniwiz/nativescript-plugins/tree/main/packages/nativescript-couchbase) - Is an embedded, NoSQL JSON Document Style database for your mobile apps.
 - [RxDB](https://github.com/herefishyfish/rxdb-nativescript) - Are a set of plugins that enable RxDB support for NativeScript.
 This set of plugins includes a core plugin and adapters for different databases.
 - [SQLite](https://github.com/nativescript-community/sqlite) - A SQLite plugin for NativeScript.
+- [SQLite Secure](https://github.com/wuilmerj24/nativescript-plugins/tree/main/packages/sqlite-secure) - This a library for nativescript, compatible whit Android and iOS that provides transparent 256-bit AES encryption for SQLite database files.
+It ensures that data stored in the database is secure and protected from unauthorized access.

 ### Firebase Plugins
 - [Batch Notifications](https://github.com/alexcode/ns8-plugins/tree/main/packages/ns8-batch-notifications) - Batch is a full-featured mobile engagement platform for executing CRM tactics on iOS, Android, and mobile websites.
 This plugin enables push notifications, in-app messages, and more.
 Requires `@nativescript/firebase` for push notification support.